Longwood Art Gallery @ Hostos

 Longwood Arts Project occupied 10 rooms on the second floor of the Longwood building from 1981 to 2002.
 From the onset, most of the rooms were turned into artist studios that were available as part of the Scholarship Studio Programs or at a subsidized rental fee.
 Past Resident Artists include Ernesto Pujol, MacArthur Award Winner Pepón Osorio, along with Tim Rollins & Kids of Survival (K.O.S.).
 In 1985 and under the direction of artist Fred Wilson, the Project established the Longwood Arts Gallery with a strong commitment to presenting works by contemporary local, national, and international artists in its thematic and solo exhibitions.
 In 1991, a second gallery was created to focus on Bronx-based artists.
 The exhibition program at the Gallery has addressed the urban condition, national and cultural identity, immigration, violence, racism, urban space, the environment, local Bronx history, street culture, and popular culture.
 In 1992, Betti-Sue Hertz was appointed director.
 Longwood Arts Journal was published in 1993 and 1994 to document the exhibitions with critical essays.
 In 1999, Eddie Torres was named Director, serving with distinction until 2002 when he moved on and Edwin Ramoran was appointed as Director and held the position until 2007.
 Juanita Lanzo, Edwin’s associate, was appointed to the position when he left.

 In the autumn of 2002, the PS 39 building at 965 Longwood Avenue was converted back into a school administered by the NYC Board of Education.
-In advance of the likely expansion of educational services at our longtime home, BCA made a strategic decision to find a new space, and develop new alliances with some old friends.
+In advance of the likely expansion of educational services at our longtime home, BCA made a strategic decision to find a new space and develop new alliances with some old friends.
 In January 2003, Longwood Arts Project relocated its office and Cyber Residency Program to La Casa Blanca at Pregones Theater, 571 Walton Avenue, in the Mott Haven section of the South Bronx.
 In addition, just one block east of our new offices at Pregones Theater, we established a new exhibition program known as Longwood Art Gallery @ Hostos in cooperation with the Hostos Center for the Arts & Culture on the campus of Hostos Community College at 450 Grand Concourse.
-This location has since become home to the entire project including our staff of Program Coordinator Juanita Lanzo and Gallery Assistant Kim Vaquedano.
+This location has since become home to the entire project, which will be approaching its 40th anniversary in 2021.
 We continue promoting the creative visions of our artists who work so hard to bring them to fruition within our communities.

 - There were no results found.